Voidlindale/Voidlindale/Readme.md

 Hi!
-My name is Apostolia (Voidlindale). ✨
+My name is Apostolia Kyritsi.

 I am a BSc Physicist from the University of Ioannina.
 Currently, I am starting my Master's degree at the Department of Physics, University of Ioannina, specializing in Theoretical and Experimental Physics (Theoretical Track).